shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_STAGE 3.md

 - Count each citation separately (multiple citations in one sentence = multiple expected)

 **❌ DO NOT count as expected citations (these are PROCEDURAL HISTORY, correctly excluded):**

+**CRITICAL: These are NOT missing citations.
+If extraction omits these, it is CORRECT.**

 - Current case's own procedural timeline events
-- Lower court decision being appealed in THIS case ("le jugement entrepris")
+- Lower court decision being appealed in THIS case ("le jugement entrepris", "het bestreden vonnis")
 - Detention/release orders in applicant's own case ("a été libéré par arrêt de...")
 - Procedural references in Procédure/Faits sections ("Vu le jugement...", "Gelet op het vonnis...")
+- Appeal chain references ("ayant appel du jugement de...", "in hoger beroep tegen...")
+- References to "the challenged judgment" or "the appealed decision" in THIS case

+**If you find these in source but NOT in extraction → DO NOT PENALIZE.
+Extraction is CORRECT.**

+---

 **How to distinguish PRECEDENT vs PROCEDURAL HISTORY:**